 7.2.
-ACCEPTANCE
+Acceptance

-- · Review Sherif's classic autokinetic effect study - Explore the emergence of social norms - Investigate our motivations to conform through acceptance
+- Describe Sherif's classic autokinetic effect study. - Define and exemplify social norms. - Clarify our motivation to conform through acceptance.

 7.2.1.
 Sherif's Classic Autokinetic Effect Study

 Muzafer Sherif was convinced that our views of the world were shaped by those around us.
 This construction of our reality or truths was necessary to give our perceptions meaning.
 In order to empirically support these beliefs, he conducted a number of studies using the autokinetic effect.
 This is an illusion that when a pinpoint of light is projected in a dark space it appears to move even though it is actually stationary.
 This paradigm was the perfect situation for Sherif to test his idea that in an ambiguous situation we will seek out the right thing to do or a framework to interpret our perceptions (Abrahms & Levine, 2012).